abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

     }
     ```

-5. Create a Composed Resource
+#### Create a Composed Resource

 The client builds a specific composition request, the client with the following steps.

-	1. List all [Resource Blocks](#resource-blocks) that belong to a particular [Resource Zone](#resource-zones) by doing a GET on their collection URIs as described in [the above example](#read-the-list-of-resources-available-for-composition)
+1. List all [Resource Blocks](#resource-blocks) that belong to a particular [Resource Zone](#resource-zones) by doing a GET on their collection URIs as described in [the above example](#read-the-resource-blocks)
     * When reading the Resource Blocks, take note of the `CompositionStatus` property
     * Depending on what's contained in the `CompositionStatus` property, a given Resource Block may not be currently available for composition
 2. (Optional) Reserve each Resource Block that has been identified for the composition request
     * Perform a PATCH on each Resource Block with `Reserved` set to true
     * This step should be done in scenarios where multiple clients may be making composition requests
 3. Identify the needs of a specific composition `UseCase`
-    	1. Perform a GET on the desired Resource Zone
+    * Perform a GET on the desired Resource Zone
-    	2. Find the matching `UseCase` value in the `@Redfish.CollectionCapabilities` annotation
+    * Find the matching `UseCase` value in the `@Redfish.CollectionCapabilities` annotation
         * For example, look for the value `ComputerSystemComposition` if trying to compose a new Computer System from a specific list of Resource Blocks
-    	3. Perform a GET on the URI found in the property `CapabilitiesObject`
+    * Perform a GET on the URI found in the property `CapabilitiesObject`
-    	4. Mark down all of the properties annotated with `RequiredOnCreate`
+    * Mark down all of the properties annotated with `RequiredOnCreate`
         * These are the properties which need to be passed as part of the composition request
-    	5. Mark down the `TargetCollection` URI
+    * Mark down the `TargetCollection` URI
-        * This is the where the create (POST) request for the new composition is made
+        * This is where the create (POST) request for the new composition is made
 4. Using all the properties that were annotated with `RequiredOnCreate`, build a create (POST) request body that will be sent to the `TargetCollection` URI
-    * In step 4 of [the above example](#read-the-list-of-resources-available-for-composition), only `Name` and `ResourceBlocks` found in `Links` are required
+    * In step 4 of [the above example](#read-the-resource-blocks), only `Name` and `ResourceBlocks` found in `Links` are required
     * The Redfish service may accept other properties as part of the request so they do not need to be updated later
 	5. The `Location` HTTP header in the service response contains the URI of the composed resource